andrew/ultimate-awesome/README.md

 - [awesome-fuchsia](https://github.com/blundell/awesome-fuchsia) - A curated list of awesome Fuchsia OS resources, tools and information.
 - [awesome-ai-benchmarks-evaluation](https://github.com/brandonhimpfen/awesome-ai-benchmarks-evaluation) - A curated list of evaluation tools, benchmark datasets, leaderboards, frameworks, and resources for assessing model performance.
 - [awesome-ai-research-tools](https://github.com/brandonhimpfen/awesome-ai-research-tools) - A curated list of tools, platforms, libraries, and resources to support AI and machine learning research.
+- [awesome-bitcoin](https://github.com/brandonhimpfen/awesome-bitcoin) - A curated list of awesome resources, tools, wallets, block explorers, and communities for Bitcoin, the first and most widely used cryptocurrency.
+This list covers everything from beginner guides to advanced development resources for Bitcoin enthusiasts, investors, and developers.
 - [awesome-chatgpt](https://github.com/brandonhimpfen/awesome-chatgpt) - A curated list of tools, extensions, prompts, projects, and resources for ChatGPT and the OpenAI ecosystem.
 - [awesome-chemistry](https://github.com/brandonhimpfen/awesome-chemistry) - A curated list of resources for chemistry, spanning theory, computation, laboratory tools, open datasets, cheminformatics, molecular modeling, and learning materials across organic, inorganic, physical, analytical, and materials chemistry.
 - [awesome-civic-tech](https://github.com/brandonhimpfen/awesome-civic-tech) - A curated list of open source projects, platforms, communities, and tools advancing civic engagement and public service through technology.